-Jake Mincemoyer is a partner of the Firm's Banking currently based in London.
-Jake was based in White & Case's New York office from 2001-2010.
+Jake Mincemoyer is a partner of the Firm's Banking Practice currently based in the New York office.

 Jake represents and advises clients in a broad range of finance matters, with an emphasis on the representation of lead arrangers, underwriters, borrowers and sponsors in leveraged finance transactions under New York and English law, syndicated in both the New York and European markets.

 Jake has extensive experience in multi-jurisdictional cross border secured financings including both bank and high yield bond debt, acquisition financings, refinancings and recapitalizations and works closely with finance lawyers throughout White & Case's network offices on a variety of matters.
 Most recently, Jake has utilized his unique experience in structuring both US and European leveraged financings in connection with a number of transactions involving European groups and debt facilities syndicated in the New York market.

 Jake has also represented senior lenders providing "certain funds" financings for UK "public to private" transactions involving large syndicates of lenders in compliance with the UK Takeover Code as well as senior lenders and underwriters in transactions structured with 'pari' secured high yield bonds and senior bank facilities, as well as "super senior" revolving credit facilities and secured high yield bonds.
 Jake has extensive experience in the negotiation of intercreditor relationships, compliance with relevant regulations and structuring financings to maximize tax efficiencies in both the US and Europe.

 Representative clients of Jake include Jefferies, Deutsche Bank, CVC, Bank of America, Morgan Stanley, Credit Suisse, the Royal Bank of Scotland, Nordic Capital and CHAMP Private Equity.